vasisthasinghal/langfair/README.md

 We recommend creating a new virtual environment using venv before installing LangFair.
 To do so, please follow instructions [here](https://docs.python.org/3/library/venv.html).

 ### Installing LangFair
-The latest version can be installed from the github URL:
+The latest version can be installed from PyPI:

 ```bash
 pip install langfair